gdi-curriculum-review/gdi-jquery-intro/README.md

 ### Class 4

-Introduce jQuery UI plugins and a lightbox plugin.
-Students will build a portfolio of images with a slideshow and jqueryUI elements.
+Introduce APIs, REST, and AJAX.
+Students will interact with the Meetup API (chosen because all students are already aware of Meetup and calls can be made without oAuth authentication).
+Bonus intros to jQuery UI, and the concept of jQuery plugins

 ## Theme customization